-Before submitting your written application, contact the Planning Department in writing to confirm the feasibility of the subdivision.
+- Pre-application: Before submitting your written application, contact the planning division in writing to confirm the feasibility of the subdivision.
 Subdivision enquiries should include a letter of intent and a site survey.

-The planning department reviews the application and circulates it to different City departments and government agencies for review.
+- Application review: The planning division reviews the application and circulates it to different City departments and government agencies for review.

 - Tentative approval: If everything goes well, the Approving Officer issues a tentative approval letter along with several prerequisite conditions.

 - Making prerequisite conditions: If you meet all the prerequisite conditions, you can submit the required documents.

 - Final approval: Once all conditions are met, the Approving Officer will issue final approval.